 We’re here to overcome that challenge!

-At Biogelx, we offer bioinks with tunable mechanical properties and functionalized biochemical ligands to provide you with the best printable cell environment.
+At Biogelx, we offer 3D printable materials (bioinks) with tunable mechanical properties and functionalized biochemical ligands to provide you with the best printable cell environment.

 Our bioinks are reproducible and biologically active.